ilkkapeltola/ilkkapeltola.github.io/_posts/2016-10-07-Raspberry-Controlled-RGB-LED-Strip-Wake-Up-Light.md

 charging.
 I want the light to be bright, so I went for the 60 LEDs per meter option with 12V.
 According to <a href="https://learn.adafruit.com/rgb-led-strips/current-draw">the Interwebs</a>,
 each 3-LED-segment draws 20mA from a 12V power suplly, so this would mean 2.4A max for a 2m long strip (max).
-I indend to use the same supply for my 5V Raspberry Pi, so a 3A supply should suffice.
+I wanted to use the same supply for my 5V Raspberry Pi, so a 3A supply is great.

 I ended up ordering <a href="https://www.aliexpress.com/item/Ultra-Bright-5M-5050-RGB-LED-Strip-Non-Waterproof-300-Led-Strip-Light-Flexible-Ribbon-Tape/32550636554.html">
-this model</a>, which will also let me test out the strip before any other development and how it will fit into the bedroom.
+this model</a>, which also let me test out the strip before any other development and how it will fit into the bedroom.

 <img src="/images/rgb-led-strip.jpg" width="200" />